 As well as starting a clean from the app, you can set schedules so that the Heurist goes out automatically on the days and times you set.
 Each scheduled clean can use different power settings to a manual clean.
 For example: once a week, you may want the robot to go out on Max for a deeper clean.

 If you have an Echo device, you can start and stop cleans using your voice with Alexa.
-The skill works and responds well, but it’s a shame that there’s still no support for the Google Assistant.
+The skill works and responds well, as does the recently released Google Assistant skill.

-Dyson 360 Heurist performance and navigation – The most powerful robot vacuum cleaner we’ve tested
+Performance and navigation – The Dyson 360 Heurist is the most powerful robot vacuum cleaner I’ve tested

 Setting the Dyson 360 Heurist off on a test clean, the first thing that I noticed was how long the robot takes.
 While much of the competition – such as the Neato Botvac D6 Connected – can tackle an average-sized room within 20 minutes and the downstairs of my house in under an hour, the Heurist takes far longer.
 In fact, the downstairs was scheduled for over two hours.